Tryndaron/nd0821-c3-starter-code/src/model_card_template.md

 ## Metrics
 _Please include the metrics used and your model's performance on those metrics._
+THe Metrics used are Precision, Recall and Fbeta.
+The performance can be seen in src/model/slice_output.txt

 ## Ethical Considerations
+There are many features like sex, native-country and race, that should not be used in cases, where equal oppurtunity is a big issue.

 ## Caveats and Recommendations
+unbalanced dataset